Khanguye/HeartDiseaseByCounty_ML/README.md

 Our team tested a number of machine learning methods in an attempt to find the most effective in predicitng the level of heart disease mortality per county.
 In evaluating the models, we used accuracy and recall as a base metric to compare the models to eachother.
 All of our models were analyzed via SciKitLearn.

+Based on the Exploratory Data Ananlysis we decided on a Machine Learning model using a Random Forest Classisifer to make the prediction.
+Additionally, our model will rank the various features in the dataset to relate their impact on heart disease.

-Below is a link to the decision tree's used by our random classifier: https://heart-disease-by-county.surge.sh/tree.html
+Below is a link to the decision tree's used by our Random Forest Classifier: https://heart-disease-by-county.surge.sh/tree.html

 We also tried to do dimension reduction using PCA, by plotting cummulative explained variance ration and number of components we arrived at optimum number of components 20 which covers 80% of variance.

-Here is the link to the PCA with different feature rankings/contribution
+This figure shows the PCA with different feature rankings/contribution
 ![PCA 20 Component Heat Map](images/HeartDiseasePCA_FeatureRankings_20.png).

-Below link shows the density plot and distribution for top 6 features from Component 1
+Images below show the density plot and distribution for top 6 features from Component 1
 ![PCA Component 1 Top 6 feature Density plot](images/PCA_Component1_Top_Feature_Density_Plot.png)
 ![PCA Component 1 top 6 feature distribution](images/PCA_Component1_Top_Feature_Scatter_Plot.png)
 ![PCA Component 2 Top 6 feature Density plot](images/PCA_Component2_Top_Feature_Density_Plot.png)
 ![PCA Component 2 top 6 feature distribution](images/PCA_Component2_Top_Feature_Scatter_Plot.png)

-Add on to other Machine Learning models we developed Random Forest Classifier Model based on PCA dimension reduction as feature which gave a accuracy of close 49%.
+The PCA dimension reduction was subsequently fed into the Machine Learning Random Forest Classifier Model, which returned an accuracy of close to 49%.

 ## Dashboard